 Under the GSDC's Operating Bylaws (Bylaw #5, Section 8), the General Manager of Growth and Development is appointed as the Chief Administrative Officer of the GSDC.
-This responsibility has been passed to the Director of Economic Development as this General Manager position no longer exists.
+This responsibility has been passed to the Director of Economic Development as the position of General Manager no longer exists.